ait-testbed/attackmate/docs/source/playbook/commands/regex.rst

    :default: ``findall``

 .. confval:: replace
+``

-   This variable must be set for sub mode.
+   This variable must be set for ``mode: sub``.
 It holds the replacement-string for the substitution.

    :type: str
    :default: ``None``